SSSD: Simply-Scalable Speculative Decoding: Background and Related Work

 \section{Background and Related Work}

-Since the introduction of SD, countless speculative decoding methods have been proposed.
-Discussing all these methods is beyond the scope of this paper.
-For a comprehensive survey, please refer to \cite{xia-etal-2024-unlocking}.
-We will give an idea of the main trends for SD, and provide a more detailed description of the alternative parameter-free methods.
+Since the introduction of SD, numerous variants have been proposed.
+While a detailed overview of all existing methods is beyond the scope of this work, \citet{xia-etal-2024-unlocking} provide an extensive survey of the field.

-\subsection{Main Speculative Decoding Methods}
+\subsection{Main speculative decoding methods}